Landgate Graduate Program

 What is involved?

-Landgate’s Graduate Program is a structured 12-month program commencing in February 2020.
+Landgate’s Graduate Program is a structured program commencing February of each year.
 By joining a public sector agency renowned for its innovative practices, you will gain practical knowledge and experience across a variety of business areas, laying the foundation for a successful career in the public sector.

 Successful graduates will work on a range of projects across the business which make use of your individual qualifications, skills, experience and interests.
 Additionally, you will work with people who value collaboration, flexibility and innovation.